Best Wood for Smoking Pork Butt: Here’s Why it’s Fruit Woods

 3. Dry rub / Spices / Finishing sauce

-With that said, due to how large some pork butts can be – up to 10+ lbs for bone-in butts – hickory wood is a good option as you pull the bark and musculature together.
+Due to how large some pork butts can be – up to 10+ lbs for bone-in butts – hickory wood is a good option as you pull the bark and musculature together.

 Meaning, there’s less of a chance you miss out on the smoke flavor – since it’s stronger.